 Amazon features a 5' Northlight metallic tinsel Christmas tree that has a 36" base diameter and comes with a footed stand.
 This branches are quite thin and would suit anyone who has a smaller space and doesn't want a dense tree.
 Price: Around $80 plus free shipping.

 In shopping for retro aluminum Christmas trees, you need to read the description to ascertain if it is truly a metal aluminum tree or a PVC or Mylar tinsel tree.

 Jabetc offers a 7' reproduction of a 1950s aluminum Christmas tree in the pompom design.
 This design features aluminum pompoms on the ends of the branches.
 The branches are metal aluminum and the tree pole is made of wood in a matching silver finish.
 The tree comes with a white round tree stand.
 Price: Around $250 plus free shipping.

-Hayneedle features a 4' H x 24" Diameter unlit silver tinsel artificial tree by Northlight.
-The tree is full with 187 silver tinsel tips.
-The tree is made of aluminum tinsel and has a plastic stand finished in silver.
-Price: Around $70 plus $4.99 shipping fee.
+Hayneedle features a 4' H x 24W" pre-unlit silver tinsel artificial tree by National Tree Company.
+The tree is fairly full with 110 silver tinsel tips, and is made of aluminum tinsel and PVC.
+It also comes with a plastic stand finished in silver-gray.
+Price: under $35 plus $4.99 shipping fee.

 Silver Tinsel Tree With Color Wheel

 Modern tinsel Christmas trees are made from either a metallic coated mylar or PVC film.
 These original aluminum trees were illuminated using a color wheel.
 This replaced electric lights that would short circuit when making contact with the metal tree.
 The color wheel was placed on the floor to up light the tree with its rotating color wheel.
 You will need to purchase the color wheel separately.